 - a.
 The Chair of the Senate shall present election results to the President of the University, the Provost and Vice President for Academic Affairs, and to the Office of the Senate. - b.
 The Office of the Senate shall publish the election results. - c.
-All election ballots shall be destroyed thirty (30) calendar days after election results have been announced.
+All election ballots shall be destroyed thirty (30) calendar days after election results have been announced. - 8.2 Election of representatives from CSUCI to The Academic Senate of The California State University.

+a.
+Nominations

-- 8.2 Election of representatives from CI to The Academic Senate of The California State University. - a.
-Nominations - 1.
-The Committee on Committees shall serve as the Nomination Committee to prepare a slate for the election. - 2.
+- 1. The Committee on Committees shall serve as the Nominating Committee to prepare a slate for the election. - 2.
 The Nominating Committee shall get the approval of each nominee to have his or her name placed in nomination. - b.
 Eligibility to Serve as Representative on the Academic Senate CSU - 1.
+Only those members of the University who meet the eligibility requirements of the Academic Senate of CSU are eligible for election to the Academic Senate of the CSU.

+c.
+Election

-Only those members of the University who meet the eligibility requirements of the Academic Senate of CSU are eligible for election to the Academic Senate of the CSU. - c.
-Election - 1.
-The Committee on Committees shall prepare the ballot and conduct the election in order to meet the deadline set by the Academic Senate of CSU. - 2.
-The ballot materials may contain, in addition to the names of the candidates, a statement not to exceed fifty (50) words, prepared by the nominee (or sponsor) concerning the candidate's qualifications. - d.
-Duties - 1.
-To attend the meetings of the Academic Senate of the CSU - 2.
-To regularly attend and report to the Academic Senate of Channel Islands - 3.
-To regularly attend the Senate Executive Committee of CI
+- 1. The Committee on Committees shall prepare the ballot and conduct a campus-wide election in order to meet the deadline set by the Academic Senate of CSU. - 2.
+The ballot materials may contain, in addition to the names of the candidates, a statement not to exceed fifty (50) words, prepared by the nominee (or sponsor) concerning the candidate's qualifications.